 Kilkenny Dominate Wexford as GAA Championship Weekend Delivers Thrilling Results

 TJ Reid broke a championship scoring record as Kilkenny delivered a commanding 5-21 to 1-16 victory over Wexford in the Leinster GAA Hurling Senior Championship on Saturday, while Armagh, Kerry, and Cork also impressed in a packed weekend of GAA action across Ireland.
+The results have set the tone for what promises to be a fiercely competitive provincial championship season.

 Background